mrc-ide/sarscov2-b.1.1.7/growth_factor_model/README.md

-# Transmission advantage of B.1.1.7 in terms of growth factors
+# Methods Section 7: Age-stratified SGTF weekly growth model

-This file contains code to estimate the transmission advantage of the variant B.1.1.7 in terms of growth factors, using four models and three dataset combinations.
+This script contains code to estimate the transmission advantage of the variant B.1.1.7 in terms of growth factors, using four models and three dataset combinations.
 The model is scripted in `growthfactor_model.stan` and is called once each with each dataset--model combination, as below, and in `growthfactor_script.R`.
 Leave-one-out cross-validation is performed with the `loo` package.

 First, load in required libraries: